BANANAS NEED WATER TOO!

 CULTIVATED SINCE ANCIENT TIMES

 Native to Southeast Asia, this little yellow bundle of joy has a long history that traces back thousands of years.
 Countries such as Malaysia, for example, are known to have cultivated bananas since ancient times.
-The fruit eventually spreading to other parts of the world through several trade routes.
+The fruit eventually spread to other parts of the world through several trade routes.
 By the time bananas reached the Mediterranean, various other cultures had already recognised their agricultural potential and nutritional benefits.Â

 ANOTHER BRITISH IMPORT